zry98/movistar-home-hacks/RG3205W/README.en.md

 Then you can use [Qualcomm's QPST tool](https://qpsttool.com/) on Windows, or better yet, B.Kerler's [edl](https://github.com/bkerler/edl) tool (cross-platform) to dump and flash the ROM.

-An Firehose Programmer file (external bootloader) is required by EDL tool to communicate with the device.
-A working firehose is provided in this repository at [`RG3205W/firehose.mbn`](firehose.mbn) (SHA256:0e03a8189b7451d1bb81d6fb10efbcefd399623edcb015af45008eedf8fd1298).
+An Firehose Programmer file (external bootloader) is required, a working one is provided in this repository at [`RG3205W/firehose.mbn`](firehose.mbn) (SHA256:0e03a8189b7451d1bb81d6fb10efbcefd399623edcb015af45008eedf8fd1298).

 There are also several stock ROM dumps made by the community available in the [Resources](#resources) section below.